Jasonredding55/SQL-Football-Project/README.md

 Players with the most goal contributions (goals and assists)

-Players with the highest goals per 90 with atleast 10 90s played
+Players with the highest goals per 90 minutes with atleast 10 90's played

-Players with the highest goal involvement per 90 minute with atleast 10 90s played
+Players with the highest goal involvement per 90 minute with atleast 10 90's played

 Players with highest expected goals and assists combined

-Players with most progressive carries
+Players with the most progressive carries

-Players with most red cards
+Players with the most red cards

-Players with most yellow cards
+Players with the most yellow cards

-Players with most cards
+Players with the most combined cards

 Players who have played the most minutes